Obtaining a Developer Access Token

 The authentication token is based on the Simple Web Token (SWT) format.
 It contains a list of name-value claims that identify the client application and validity period of the token; it also contains a signature to prevent malicious users from modifying the contents of the token.
 For more information about SWT, see Simple Web Token on MSDN.

-This authentication token is obtained from the Azure Marketplace authentication endpoint, and it should be considered opaque and be passed as-is in requests to the Xbox Music Service; the only change necessary is to prefix the token with "Bearer", a standard prefix for OAuth tokens.
+This authentication token is obtained from the Azure Marketplace authentication endpoint, and it should be considered opaque and be passed as-is in requests to the Groove Service; the only change necessary is to prefix the token with "Bearer", a standard prefix for OAuth tokens.

 The tokens have a validity period of 10 minutes, and there is a mechanism for renewing tokens described in Renewing the token before it expires, later in this topic.